 The documents call for the hire of 10 000 additional immigration officers to adjudicate cases including deportation.

-End ‘sanctuary cities’ A handful of US localities termed “sanctuary cities” have created protections for undocumented immigrants.
+A handful of US localities termed “sanctuary cities” have created protections for undocumented immigrants.
+Some 300 such places, which actually comprise cities, counties or states, have vowed to protect the estimated 11 million undocumented migrants living in the country.

 But Trump and other Republicans argue these locales pose a danger and want to abolish them.